spryker/spryker-docs/docs/scos/user/intro-to-spryker/docs-release-notes.md

 - [App Composition Platform installation](/docs/acp/user/app-composition-platform-installation.html)
 - [App manifest](/docs/acp/user/app-manifest.html): App Manifest is a set of JSON files that contain all the necessary information to register an application in the Application Tenant Registry Service and to display information about the application in the Application Catalog.
 - [Development strategies](/docs/scos/dev/back-end-development/extend-spryker/development-strategies.html): Development strategies that you can use when building a Spryker project.
-- [Project development guidelines](/docs/scos/dev/guidelines/project-development-guidelines.html): This article describes the strategies a project team can take while building a Spryker-based project.
+- [Project development guidelines](/docs/scos/dev/guidelines/project-development-guidelines.html): This document describes the strategies a project team can take while building a Spryker-based project.
-- [Handling security issues](/docs/scos/user/intro-to-spryker/support/handling-security-issues.html): Use this article to learn how to report a security issue and to understand how we handle these reports.
+- [Handling security issues](/docs/scos/user/intro-to-spryker/support/handling-security-issues.html): Use this document to learn how to report a security issue and to understand how we handle these reports.
-- [Install the Measurement Units feature](/docs/pbc/all/product-information-management/202307.0/base-shop/install-and-upgrade/install-features/install-the-measurement-units-feature.html): The Measurement Units feature allows defining specific units of measure for products.
-The guide describes how to integrate the feature into your project.
+- [Install the Measurement Units feature](/docs/pbc/all/product-information-management/202307.0/base-shop/install-and-upgrade/install-features/install-the-measurement-units-feature.html): The guide describes how to integrate the [Measurement Units](/docs/pbc/all/product-information-management/202307.0/base-shop/feature-overviews/measurement-units-feature-overview.html) feature into your project.

-For more details on these and other updates to the Spryker docs in July 2023, refer to the [docs release notes page on GitHub](https://github.com/spryker/spryker-docs/releases)
+For more details about these and other updates to the Spryker docs in July 2023, refer to the [docs release notes page on GitHub](https://github.com/spryker/spryker-docs/releases)

 ## June 2023